-Kevin has worked for the Co-op since 2002.
-Most of that time having been in the Front End department at the Hanover store, currently he can be found at the Community Market.
+Kevin has worked for the Co-op since 2002, having worked primarily in a front end (checkout) role Currently he works in the Hanover store, at the member services desk.
 When not working, Kevin is a student and assistant instructor at White River Budokan, a traditional martial arts school in White River Junction.
-Having spent his adolescence and early adulthood in Hanover, Kevin now lives in Lebanon.
-Term ends in 2019.
+Kevin spent his adolescence and early adulthood living in Hanover, but now resides in Lebanon.
+Term ends 2022.

 Co-op principles and values are important to Liz Blum and that is why she serves on the Board.
 Liz is a retired Occupational Therapist.
 She worked in many settings in Vermont and New Hampshire: Visiting Nurse, nursing homes, schools, hospitals, and clinics.
 She likens occupational therapy to a jigsaw puzzle because it concerns problem solving and putting the pieces into place.
 Liz was a member of the Boston Women's Health Collective that produced the groundbreaking book: Our Bodies, Ourselves.
 She has been an advocate for universal, single-payer health care for 30 years and continues to work for it.
 Liz has served on a number of Boards including the Norwich (VT) Selectboard and the Norwich Board of Listers.
 She is on the State Committee of the Vermont Progressive Party.
 In the summer you may find her riding her bike or in the garden.
 Term ends 2020.